-The other application method you could use is the squeegee method which is great if you have a large amount of rock chips in a small area.
-Pour a few drops of paint on to the affected area and use the supplied soft rubber squeegee to work the product into the chips.
+The other application method you could use is the squeegee method which is great if you have a large number of rock chips in a small area.
+Pour a few drops of paint onto the affected area and use the supplied soft rubber squeegee to work the product into the chips.
 You don’t need to be too precise.
-If you can still see some chips you can dab them directly with the paint brush.
+If you can still see some chips you can dab them directly with the paintbrush.
 Allow to dry.

-The final step is to use the Sealact solution liquid to remove the access product.
+The final step is to use the sealant solution liquid to remove the access product.
 This dissolves away the extra paint that might look a little messy around the stone chip.
 Shake the liquid immediately before use.
-Apply some Sealact to the supplied lint free cloth.
+Apply some Sealact to the supplied lint-free cloth.

 Don’t use too much pressure or you will remove the paint that covers the chip.

-Note that the sealact liquid will only with with Dr ColorChip paint and not with touch up paint that you got from a dealer.
+Note that the sealant liquid will only with Dr ColorChip paint and not with touch-up paint that you got from a dealer.